Perspective | Is it too late to hope for a Black woman on the Supreme Court?

 “The cases coming up are going to disproportionately affect the lives of African Americans, women in particular,” said Sabriya Williams, who helped organize the girls, ages 8 to 15, who gathered at the steps of Washington National Cathedral last week.

 Health care, reproductive rights, immigration, gun rights, deadly force and discrimination are going to be before the Supreme Court in the coming years.
-And the lifetime appointees will have be the architects of an American future that deeply affects Black women.
+And the lifetime appointees will be the architects of an American future that deeply affects Black women.

 So, a week before the election, when Trump’s third nominee was a done deal, these women and girls trended their slogan — #SheWillRise — and agitated for a Black woman on the court.
 They are trying to make the connection for people that a vote for Biden will be the closest thing to a vote for that appointment.